jacobsalmela/users-folder-on-separate-partition/README.md

 + [https://mjung.net/publications/20121023-JAMF-NUC-The_College_Challenge-Macs_at_Oxford/Marko%20Jung%20-%20JAMF%20Software%20NUC%202012%20Minneapolis%20-%20Managing%20Macs%20at%20Oxford%20-%2020121018-1455-web.pdf](https://mjung.net/publications/20121023-JAMF-NUC-The_College_Challenge-Macs_at_Oxford/Marko%20Jung%20-%20JAMF%20Software%20NUC%202012%20Minneapolis%20-%20Managing%20Macs%20at%20Oxford%20-%2020121018-1455-web.pdf)

 ## Setup
-### Create `/etc/fstab` for `.pkg`
+### Create `/etc/fstab` for a deployable `.pkg`
+Using Casper Composer to capture a new package:

-0. Use `vifs` to edit `/etc/fstab` with the following line:  `LABEL=Users\040HD /Users hfs rw`
+0. use `vifs` to edit `/etc/fstab` with the following line:  `LABEL=Users\040HD /Users hfs rw`
-1.
+1. Create a new folder to store the icon: `/usr/local/imaging/users.icns`
+2. Save as a new .pkg

+### Copy the scripts into the JSS

+0. 000- should be a _Before_ script
+1. 002- should be an _After_ script
+2. 003- should be an _After_ script

-Set up the imaging workflow similar to the image below
+### Set up the imaging workflow
+Use something similar to this:
 ![Casper Imaging workflow for putting /Users on another partition][workflow]
 [workflow]: http://i.imgur.com/PvTlsmT.jpg

-Scripts 000, 002, and 003 can just be just run as scripts.

-001 should be deployed as a package and contains the /etc/fstab file and an icon of your choosing.

 ## Customizing
 ### Make Changes to the Variables
 Modify the partition percentages so they make sense for your enviornment.
 Also, modify the icon path and filename if different, or skip it all together.